m4rch3n1ng/blictionary-cli/readme.md

 $ npm run build
 ```

-to install the project run
+to install it from the local build run

 ```
 $ npm install . -g